Top Attractions in Rome, Italy

 Among the attractions included in the trip (depending on where you start the tour) are Basilica Santa Maria Maggiore, Colosseum, Circus Maximus, Piazza Venezia, Vatican, Spanish Steps, Trevi Fountain, Porta San Sebastiano, Catacombs and Church of San Sebastiano, Caffarella Park, Domine Quo Vadis, Baths of Caracalla.

-The buses also have free Wi-Fi and recorded commentary in 9 different languages, through headphones that are distributed to passengers for free.
+The buses also have free Wi-Fi and recorded commentary in 9 different languages through headphones distributed to passengers for free.

-We highly recommend this tour if you’re only in Rome for a couple of days and you’d like to take in as many of the sites and local attractions as possible in a limited amount of time.
+We highly recommend this tour if you’re only in Rome for a couple of days, and I’d like to take in as many sites and local attractions as possible in a limited time.

 Electric Uber Bike around Rome